First Things First.

 Please consider using the Phone Home feature wherever you see the button below or the actual text 'Phone Home'.
 The button below is active and you will be surprised with how much help it gives you:

-A pause from Constructive Posting Policy to share wise words from antiquity:
+A pause from Constructive Posting Policy to share wise words from the past:

-Today is: 20th November (GMT), in history on the 20th of November, 1995 AD the following death happened:
+Today is: 16th January (GMT), in history on the 16th of January, 1915 AD the following event happened: